tomrijntjes/distributed-teams/README.md

 ## Project Management

 - [Kanban for distributed teams](https://www.nimblework.com/blog/kanban-for-remote-work-teams/) is a workflow that reduces overhead at the cost of predictability
-- [OpenProject](https://www.openproject.org/docs/getting-started/openproject-introduction/)is a comprehensive open-source project management software that supports distributed software teams.
+- [OpenProject](https://www.openproject.org/docs/getting-started/openproject-introduction/) is a project management tool that supports distributed software teams.

 ## Documentation